Annual accountability

 When you navigate to a Program Level Agreement (PLA) record, the contract manager is listed on the top on the screen with the rest on the PLA details.
 You'll also find the contract manager's details on the bottom of the Acquittals details page, under the form.

-3. How and where we can add authorised signatories who are able to sign off on DCJ documentation?
+3. How and where can we add authorised signatories who are able to sign off on DCJ documentation?

 You can provide the details of your board or committee members, as well as key executives, in the Contracting Portal.

-- Add the individuals as ‘users’.
+1. Add the individuals as ‘users’.

-- In their job title, indicate the position that they hold on the governance body or that they are an authorised signatory.
+2. In their job title, indicate the position that they hold on the governance body or that they are an authorised signatory.

-- You don’t need to change their status to ‘active’ nor do you need to give them a user type if they won’t be required to access the portal.
+3. You don’t need to change their status to ‘active’ nor do you need to give them a user type if they won’t be required to access the portal.

 You can get further instructions on adding a user from the portal Help menu.